Is the Green Mountain Conservancy a 501c3 not-for-profit organization?

 Can I have a deer stand on the property?

 - Some legal deer stands will be allowed.
-Contact the Green Mountain Conservancy for information.
+Please see our Hunting Policy for more information.

 Will people be allowed to build stone sculptures or make other changes to the property?

 Will there be trash receptacles on the property?

 No. People are asked to carry out all trash.
 People are asked to take only pictures and leave only footprints.